TodePond/TodePondDotCom/sky/sharing-scrappy-fiddles-is-hard/readme.md

 > Normalise sharing scrappy fiddles.

 It's when you [make it more socially acceptable](https://www.todepond.com/sky/normalise-dont-share-lol) to show-and-tell half-baked creations.
-The important part is that the sharer feels shy about whatever they're sharing.
+The important part is that the sharer feels a bit shy about whatever they're sharing.
 It's about allowing more people to share [the ongoing process](https://www.todepond.com/wikiblogarden/scrappy-fiddles/sharing/normalising/live/), not just the end.

 ## Sharing scrappy fiddles is not easy